Abi-shai/NASA-Planets-Project/README.md

 # About

-A fun project made while learning Node.js and back-end development.This is about using informations from a NASA database, about planets from multiples solar system, and using those to search for habitable planets based on scientifics criterias.
+A fun project made while learning Node.js and back-end development.This is about using informations from a NASA database, about planets from multiple solar systems, and using those to search for habitable planets based on scientifics criterias.

 ## Libraries